Best Ukulele Chord Charts For Beginners 😊 (get your PDF!)

 You can try to play E7 instead.

-Have a deeper dive into the E chord and its alternatives: The E Chord Made Easy: 3 Simple Tricks for Beginners
+Have a deeper dive into the E chord and its alternatives.

 Why is my string making a buzzing noise?